Francescov20/satellite_images_inpainting/README.md

 ---
   **University Project – Machine Learning @ UNIBO**
 > This repository contains the final assignment for the **Machine Learning course** at the **University of Bologna (UNIBO)**.
-> The project explores a deep learning approach to solve the problem of **image inpainting** using satellite imagery and a custom **UNet architecture**.
+> The project explores a deep learning approach to solve the problem of **image inpainting** using satellite imagery selecting the optimal architecture for the implementation.
 >
 >  **Deadline**: within one week from assignment date.